 “We have worked very hard to ensure our project is capable of achieving net-zero performance,” says Eva Clayton, President of Nisga’a Lisims Government.
 “We put forward an ambitious action plan for producing net-zero LNG right here at home to help lower global emissions by displacing coal and oil overseas.
 I am pleased to see the B.C. government’s new LNG framework recognizing what we have long known: that economic reconciliation and net-zero LNG development go hand in hand.”

-“The Ksi Lisims project establishes a new blueprint for low carbon LNG design, and we're confident it will meet British Columbia's high standards,” said Davis Thames, President of Western LNG.
+“The Ksi Lisims project establishes a new blueprint for lower carbon LNG design, and we're confident it will meet British Columbia's high standards,” said Davis Thames, President of Western LNG.
 “We look forward to collaborating with the B.C. government, BC Hydro, Indigenous nations, and communities in the region.
-If we all work together to bring projects like this one to fruition, B.C. can certainly lead the world in clean energy development.”
+If we all work together to bring projects like this one to fruition, B.C. can certainly lead the world in cleaner energy development.”

 In another positive development, the Government of Canada issued Ksi Lisims LNG a 40-year export license on March 15th.
 The approval of Canada's Natural Resources Minister formalizes the Canada Energy Regulator's decision from last December.